catalyst-fp7/documents/interoperability/interoperability.md

 [^tags]: Tags may either be shared or belong to a user.
 We should allow both options.

-A few other operations are more complex, and we are hesitating to include them.
+A few other operations are more complex, and we are not convinced that it would be benificial to include them.

 * Move: corresponds to updates to link objects, which may be expressed as link creation/deletion.
 * Clone: create an object with a structural reference (`dcterms:source`) to its origin.